Kobichi Vadi or Steamed Cabbage Fritters is an Indian vegan recipe with cabbage. This traditional Maharashtrian snack is delicious and healthy!

 Spices - turmeric, garam masala, asafoetida, cumin, and sesame seeds.

-Ginger, green chilies, and cilantro are added to give it more flavor and spice.
+Ginger, green chilies, and cilantro are added to give them more flavor and spice.

 This vegan cabbage recipe is so yummy that you will be making them on repeat!